jina-ai/docs/chapters/project-guide/project-guide.rst

 Dockerfile
 ---------
-`

 ``/Dockerfile``

-This is another optional element, but if you want to have one you can have one under the main directory
+This is another optional element.
+It should be stored in the main directory.

 .dockerignore
 ---------

 ``/.dockerignore``

 Don't forget to add here all the files that you don't want to include in your initial build context.
-The Docker daemon will skip those files for the **docker build**
+The Docker daemon will skip those files for the :code:`docker build`

 .gitignore